sailorspace/signalrnet/README.md

 ASP.NET didn't have dependency injection built in, so SignalR provided a GlobalHost class that included its own dependency resolver.
 SignalR shipped with built-in support for scale-out using Redis, Service Bus, or SQL Server as a backplane.

+SignalR uses hubs class to communicate between clients and servers.
+A hub is a high-level pipeline class that allows a client and server to call methods to each other.
+SignalR handles the data communication across multiple boundaries automatically, it allows the clients to call methods which is available on the server and vice versa.

+The Hub class contains Context property and many more, which further provides other information about the connection, such as:
+- ConnectionAborted
+- ConnectionId
+- Features
+- Items
+- User
+- UserIdentifier

+When we are going to implement SignalR, then there are a set of goals which we need to achieve in this technology that are as follows:
+- Connection Management(Handshake)
+- Connect and Retry
+- Send/Receive message
+- Scales to handle increasing traffic.
+- Authentication